Chapter 4

 many hundreds of M¤.

-2. A very large cloud of dense gas
+2. A very large clouds of dense gas

-(and dark matter..?..) in the center of the emerging galaxy could collapse
+(and dark matter..?..) in the center of the emerging galaxies could collapse

 without the need for star formation and evolution - without